-The SENCO for nursery is Mrs C Bonner (Nursery Deputy Manager) They will:
+The SENCO for nursery is Mrs C Bonner (Nursery Deputy Manager)

+They will:

-- Work with the Headteacher and SEND governor to determine the strategic development of the SEND policy and information reports and provision in the school. - Have day-to-day responsibility for the operation of this SEN policy and the co-ordination of specific provision made to support individual pupils with SEN, including those who have EHC plans. - Advise on the deployment of the school's delegated/nursery budget and other resources to meet pupils' needs effectively. - Be the point of contact for external agencies, especially the local authority and its support services. - Liaise with pre school and previous school providers to support a smooth transition for all children coming into our setting. - Liaise with potential next providers of education to ensure pupils and their parents are informed about options and a smooth transition is planned. - Work with the Headteacher and governing board to ensure that the school/nursery meets its responsibilities under the Equality Act 2010. - Ensure the school/nursery keeps the records of all pupils with SEND up to date. - Maintain own CPD and cascade relevant information to all colleagues.
+- Work with the Headteacher and SEND governor to determine the strategic development of the SEND policy and information reports and provision in the school. - Have day-to-day responsibility for the operation of this SEN policy and the co-ordination of specific provision made to support individual pupils with SEN, including those who have EHC plans. - Advise on the deployment of the school's delegated/nursery budget and other resources to meet pupils' needs effectively. - Be the point of contact for external agencies, especially the local authority and its support services. - Liaise with potential next providers of education to ensure pupils and their parents are informed about options and a smooth transition is planned. - Work with the Headteacher and governing board to ensure that the school/nursery meets its responsibilities under the Equality Act 2010. - Ensure the school/nursery keeps the records of all pupils with SEND up to date. - Maintain own CPD and cascade relevant information to all colleagues.